simontonsoftware/ng-app-state/README.md

-`ng-app-state` is built on top of `ngrx/store`, bringing you the same help writing performant, consistent applications for Angular in a format more familiar for those not accustomed to functional programming.
+`ng-app-state` is built on top of [`ngrx/store`](https://github.com/ngrx/platform), bringing you the same help writing performant, consistent applications for Angular in a format more familiar for those not accustomed to functional programming.

+## Introduction
+A basic idea behind this library, the underlying `ngrx/store`, and `Redux` on which it is modeled is to keep all the state of your app in one place, accessible for any component to access, modify and subscribe to changes on.
+This has several benefits:

+- Components no longer need multiples inputs and outputs to route state and mutations to the proper components.
+Instead they can obtain the store via dependency injection.
+- During debugging you can look in one place to see the state of your entire app.
+Moreover, development tools can be used to see this information at a glance along with a full history of changes leading up to the current state, e.g. the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) or [ngrx-store-logger](https://github.com/btroncone/ngrx-store-logger).
+- The objects in the store are immutable (as long as you only modify the state via the store, as you should), which enables more benefits:
+  - Immutable objects all you to use Angular's on-push change detection, which can be a huge performance gain for apps with a large state.
+  - Undo/redo features become very simple.
+This library even includes a helper for it (more info below).
+- Every piece of state is observable.
+You can subscribe to the root of the store to get notified of every state change anywhere in the app, for a specific boolean buried deep within your state, or anywhere in between.

+2 terms are worth defining immediately.
+As they are used in this library, they mean the following:
+- **State**: a javascript object (or primitive) kept within the store.
+A subset of the entire aplication state is still considered state on its own.
+- **Store**: the keeper of state.
+You will always interact with the state via the store, whether to access it, observe it or modify it.
+You can obtain store objects to represent a subset of your state as well, which are also store objects on their own.

 ## Installation
 With npm: